AvniRaj0/DSA-Arrays-Phase-1/README.md

-# DSA Practice – Arrays
+# DSA Practice – Java

-This repository documents my step-by-step learning of **Data Structures and Algorithms in Java**, with a focus on understanding patterns and clean implementation.
+This repository contains my step-by-step practice of Data Structures and Algorithms using Java.
+Each phase focuses on building strong fundamentals with clear logic and clean code.

 ---

-## Phase 1: Array Fundamentals
-**Goal:** Become comfortable with basic array operations and input handling.

-### Topics Covered
+##Phase 1: Arrays – Basics
+Covered:
-- Array traversal
+- Array input and output
-- Find maximum and minimum element
+- Finding min, max, and sum
-- Sum of elements (accumulator pattern)
-- Count elements greater than X
+- Counting elements based on conditions
-- Count even and odd numbers
-- Check if array is sorted
+- Checking if an array is sorted
-- User input using `Scanner`
+- Basic problem-solving patterns

 ---

-## Phase 2: Core Array Patterns
+##Phase 2: Arrays – Core Patterns
-**Goal:** Learn how to *think* while solving array problems.

-### Patterns Learned
+Covered:
-- Frequency counting using `HashMap`
+- Frequency counting
-- Detecting duplicates using `HashSet`
-- Tracking multiple values (largest & second largest)
-- Early exit logic
+- Duplicate detection (using HashSet)
+- Second largest element
-- Left rotation of array
+- Array rotation
-- Reversing array using two pointers
+- Reversing arrays
-- Handling edge cases and debugging index errors
+- Applying HashMap and HashSet where appropriate

 ---

-## Language & Tools
+##Phase 3: Strings – Fundamentals
+Covered:
+- Character traversal
+- Vowel and consonant counting
+- String reversal
-- **Language:** Java
+- Palindrome checking
-- **IDE:** IntelliJ IDEA
-- **Version Control:** Git & GitHub

----

-## Progress
-- ✅ Phase 1 completed
-- ✅ Phase 2 completed
-- ⏳ Phase 3 (Strings) – upcoming
+- Character frequency using HashMap

+Each problem includes comments explaining **why** a particular data structure or approach was used, so future reference is easy.

+Language: **Java**
+IDE: **IntelliJ IDEA**